fbpx

 defamation

-What is the Legal Definitions of Slander and Defamation?
+What are the Legal Definitions of Slander and Defamation?

 Words matter — and that is never more true than in cases of slander or defamation, when one party’s negative, untrue words about another cause serious harm to their reputation or business.
 Cases of slander can prove complicated since the injured party must prove what damages they have suffered as a direct result of the other party’s negative or false allegations.
 However, the defamed party may have the right to seek compensation for the damages related to slander.